-A Purchase and Sale Agreement in Ontario is more than just a basic contract; it serves as the legal foundation for every real estate transaction.
-Once signed, it becomes a binding document with serious financial consequences if either party breaches it.
+A Purchase and Sale Agreement in Ontario is more than a simple contract; it forms the legal foundation for every real estate transaction.
+Once signed, it becomes a binding document with significant financial consequences if either party breaches it.
 That’s why buyers and sellers shouldn’t rely on generic contract templates or DIY legal advice.
-Working with a real estate lawyer can mean the difference between a smooth closing and a costly legal dispute.
+Working with a real estate lawyer can make the difference between a smooth closing and an expensive legal dispute.

-At Khan LLP, we regularly review and negotiate Purchase and Sale Agreements for clients across Ontario, making sure every clause protects your interests.
-You can learn more about our legal services here:
+At Khan LLP, we regularly review and negotiate Purchase and Sale Agreements for clients across Ontario, ensuring every clause protects your interests.

 While every agreement is unique, Ontario real estate contracts generally include these core components:

-If you’re a non-resident or buying property on behalf of a foreign corporation, make sure you review our legal resource here:
+If you’re a non-resident or purchasing property on behalf of a foreign corporation, learn more about purchase agreements for non-residents.

 Includes: